Posted on

 What is a Softwall Cleanroom?

 A softwall clean room is exactly as the name implies, it has soft flexible walls rather than hard rigid walls.
-And, it is typically smaller in size than a traditional hard wall clean room.
-And while fixed wall clean rooms maybe the order of the day for large, more permanent manufacturing and assembly operations, softwall clean rooms are a cost effective alternative solution when size, flexibility, and possible portability are viable issues.
+It is typically smaller in size than a traditional hard wall clean room.
+While fixed wall clean rooms may be the order of the day for large, more permanent manufacturing and assembly operations, softwall clean rooms are a cost-effective alternative solution when size, flexibility, and possible portability are viable issues.

 Continue reading “What is a Softwall Cleanroom?” »